-Fountain Library is a small library branch, built in partnership with the City of Fountain and Fountain-Fort Carson School District and is in the Fountain Valley.
+Fountain Library is a small library built in partnership with the City of Fountain and Fountain-Fort Carson School District and is in the Fountain Valley.
 The Fountain Library not only serves the City of Fountain but also a large out of district population in the Security/Widefield area.
 Fountain library is a Family Place library and has one of the only after-hours meeting rooms in the library district.
 The library features beautiful gardens on the property and a News Wall mural on showing the history of Fountain, Colorado.

-Fountain will be bringing in a new manager 3rd quarter 2021.
+Fountain brought in a new manager during the 3rd quarter of 2021.
 The new manager will be focusing on learning their new role - including staff, patrons, and the surrounding community.